 Development and renovation of the Vaalimaa border crossing

-At the Vaalimaa border crossing point, the old parking area for lorries will be renovated to meet the current needs.
-The X-ray scanning equipment will be renewed and the staff's working conditions in the passenger traffic centre will be improved by renewing the customer service points.
-The project, scheduled to be completed in 2022, is part of the South-East Finland - Russia CBC.
+At the Vaalimaa border crossing point, the old parking area for lorries was renovated to meet the current needs.
+The X-ray scanning equipment was renewed and the staff's working conditions in the passenger traffic centre were improved by renewing the customer service points.
+The project, completed in June 2023, was part of the South-East Finland – Russia CBC programme.

 Background to the project